CVE-2025-11699 Overview

 Immediate Actions Required

-- Upgrade nopCommerce to any version above 4.70 that is not 4.80.3 (these versions contain the fix)
+- Upgrade nopCommerce to a version above 4.70 that is not 4.80.3, as those builds contain the session invalidation fix per the nopCommerce release notes.

 Patch Information